bolderbrush10/SearchlightAssault/programmer-notes.md

   Have another version that takes a beacon as an ingredient to auto-boost?
   Have a version that takes a radar / rocket control unit for a really big boost?

-  Nah.
-Imagine what the wube devs would do.
+  Imagine what the wube devs would do:
   There'd just be ONE version of a turret, and it'd be straightforward to use.

-- Indicate boostable radius / decorate terrain of boostable region?
+- Should we indicate the boostable radius / decorate terrain of boostable region?

   No longer necessary, decided to just boost adjacent turrets.
   It was very painful to try to figure out a way to get turret range and